josephkwok001/tp/docs/DeveloperGuide.md

 * 1a.
 The specified client does not exist.
   * 1a1.
 System shows an error message.
   * Use case ends.
 * 3a.
-New values are invalid (e.g., phone/email format).
+New values are invalid
   * 3a1.
 System indicates invalid fields.
   * 3a2.
 Agent corrects and resubmits.
   * Use case resumes at step 4.